-Without going into a long scientific explanation about how and why electrons are attracted to and repelled by atoms, just accept that if a nitrogen atom has 3 hydrogen atoms attached it is bad, and if it has 4 hydrogen atoms attached, it is good.
+Without going into a long scientific explanation about how and why electrons are attracted to and repelled by atoms, just accept that if a nitrogen atom has three hydrogen atoms attached it is bad, and if it has four hydrogen atoms attached, it is good.
 The pH (power of Hydrogen) level in your tank determines how many of the ammonia molecules are toxic or non-toxic.

-If your tank water pH is at 8.3, most of the ammonia molecules (90%) will be in the toxic (NH3) form.
-But, if the water pH is 7.5, with the same amount of ammonia in the tank, it will be mostly (98%) in the non-toxic ammonium (NH4+) form.
+If your tank water pH is at 8.3, most of the ammonia molecules (90 percent) will be in the toxic (NH3) form.
+But, if the water pH is 7.5, with the same amount of ammonia in the tank, it will be mostly (98 percent) in the non-toxic ammonium (NH4+) form.
 So, pH (and temperature) affect the form of the ammonia in the aquarium and therefore its toxicity to the fish.
-The higher the pH and temperature, the more toxic ammonia becomes, as more of it is in the toxic ammonia (NH3) form rather than ammonium (NH4+).
+The higher the pH and temperature, the more toxic ammonia becomes as more of it is in the toxic ammonia (NH3) form rather than ammonium (NH4+).

 Reducing Ammonia Levels